 Changing Gender Gaps in the Timing of Partnership Formation in Sub-Saharan Africa •

-Ewa Batyra , Max Planck Institute for Demographic Research (MPIDR); Hans-Peter Kohler, University of Pennsylvania; Frank Furstenberg, University of Pennsylvania.
+Ewa Batyra , Center for Demographic Studies; Hans-Peter Kohler, University of Pennsylvania; Frank Furstenberg, University of Pennsylvania.

 The “Retreat from Marriage” Eastern European Way: Educational Gradient in Transition from Cohabitation to Marriage in Lithuania and Belarus •